Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

     * In the case, the date is specified only for "Expiry to", the system displays all the credit cards that expire on the specified date
     * Otherwise, the system displays all the credit cards with expiration dates in the specified range
+  * In the case, there are no credit cards matching the given date range, the system generates the info message
+  "No data was found matching the date range"
-  * In the case, the given dates are invalid, the system generates error message "The filter criteria are incorrect"
+  * In the case, the given dates are invalid, the system generates the error message "Date format is incorrect!"
   * To cancel the filter, the user clicks the **RESET** and the system generates and displays a list of all credit cards
 ##### Action to Remove a Credit Card:
   * The user clicks the **Remove** in the line of the selected credit card
   * The system checks the current balance of the removed card
-  * In the case, the current balance of the removed card is greater than zero, the system generates an error message
+  * In the case, the current balance of the removed card is greater than zero, the system generates the error message
   "The credit card {card number is presented here} cannot be deleted"
   * In the case, the current balance of the removed card is zero:
       * The system asks the user to confirm the card deletion
       * If user confirms the card deletion:
         * The system removes it from the database
-        * In the case, an error occurred while deleting data, the system generates an error message "There was error removing card"
+        * In the case, the error occurred while deleting data, the system generates the error message "There was error removing card"
         * In the case, the deletion was successful:
           * The system generates and displays an updated list of all credit cards